Knee effusion: MRI

-Magnetic Resonance Imaging detects abnormalities of the bone or knee joint, such as a tear in the ligaments, tendons or cartilage.
+Magnetic Resonance Imaging detects abnormalities of the bone or knee joint, such as damage to the ligaments, tendons or cartilage.
+Some injuries that include soft tissue damage that cannot be seen on X-Ray may require an MRI.

 Blood tests

-If the knee is swollen and red and warm to the touch when compared to the other knee, a doctor may be concerned about inflammation due to rheumatoid arthritis or a crystalline arthritis, such as gout or pseudogout, or joint infection.
-Besides sending the joint fluid to a laboratory for analysis, blood tests may requested to determine a white blood cell count, erythrocyte sedimentation rate, and perhaps the level of C-reactive protein or uric acid.
-If blood tests reveal Lyme disease antibodies forming, the condition may be attributed to it.
+If one knee is swollen, red, and warm to the touch compared to the other knee, a doctor may be concerned about inflammatory arthritis (rheumatoid arthritis, gout, pseudogout, etc.), infection (Septic arthritis), or hemarthrosis (Blood within the joint space).
+Blood tests may be requested to determine a white blood cell count, erythrocyte sedimentation rate, and perhaps the level of C-reactive protein or uric acid.
+If blood tests reveal the presence of Lyme disease antibodies, this could potentially indicate a late manifestation of Lyme disease, known as Lyme arthritis.